sander-aaron/portfolio/_work/saas-marketo.md

 target: |
   Small businesses and global enterprises that need a simple marketing solution to promote their business.
 goal: |
   To attract new customers and explain who Marketo is and what they do simply and understandably.
-The project I was tasked with was to revamp the website they had at the time.
+The project I was tasked with was to revamp the website they had at the time, the site was filled with pictures and took a while to load.
 visual: |
   Once all the research was completed the visual design was constructed, keeping in mind that this is a very professional website that deals with a lot of knowledgable clients, meaning the site has to be straight-forward and easy for them to use.
 type: |